Meet the Team

 Kristina competed her Doctorate in Child, Community and Educational Psychology at the Tavistock and Portman NHS Foundation Trust in 2019.
 She has worked in a number of Local Authorities and Child and Adolescent Mental Health Services, gaining significant experience of working within multiagency teams to support people with mental health difficulties.
 Prior to starting her doctorate, Kristina worked for over 10 years in the public and private sectors as an Assistant Clinical Psychologist (in both community-based services and inpatient clinics) and also as an Assistant Educational Psychologist.

 Kristina is passionate about systemic work in schools, particularly developing mental health policies to support children and young people, their families, and school staff.
-She is currently interested in using Compassion-Focused Therapy to support children and young people, including their families, who have experienced trauma in their lives.
+She is currently interested in using Compassion-Focused Therapy (CFT) to support children and young people, including their families, who have experienced trauma in their lives.
+Kristina has completed introductory training in Compassion Focused Therapy and she hopes to achieve practitioner status through future training.

 Kristina uses a consultative approach across all levels of her work in schools to promote systemic change and improve outcomes for all.
 She also enjoys planning, designing and delivering training in a range of areas to meet the needs of schools.
 Kristina is committed to applying psychological principles to problem situations aiming to explore different perspectives and to create a holistic picture, thereby enabling people to find the next logical step forward.